kartoza/osgs/sphinx/source/workflows/qgis-desktop-as-web-service-client.md

-# QGIS Desktop as a Web Services Client
+# QGIS Desktop as a Web Services Client - TODO

 This workflow will cover how to use QGIS Desktop as a web service client for both the QGIS Server and Geoserver published layers.